jsmith173/tflitemicro-f429/README.md

-Test project for tflitemicro-ren
+Test project for tflitemicro-lib-cm4
 * Linker options
-	* Add linker lib: tflitemicro-ren/Debug
+	* Add linker lib: tflitemicro-lib-cm4/Debug
-	* Add .a file: tflitemicro-ren
+	* Add .a file: tflitemicro-lib-cm4
 * Convert to C++
 * Refresh and add the App source folder
 * Add the app files